Irvinehimself/Irvines-Firejail-Extras/HsTools/README.md

 #### Hs-MountReadWrite
 The way my system is set up, when mounting partitions and disks, the file manager correctly asks for a password and mounts the drive read only.
-If I want to mount as read/write, then I have to use `sudo mount sd? $mntpnt`.
-With a little menu of connected devices, `Hs-MountReadWrite`, (along with `Hs-UnMount`,) offer the choice between mounting `read only` or mounting `read write`.
+If I want to mount as read/write, then I would normally have to use `sudo mount sd? $mntpnt`, which I find to be a pain.
+With their own nested panel launcher, `Hs-MountReadWrite`, along with `Hs-UnMount`, create a menu of connected devices, and offer the choice between mounting the selected debice as either `read only` or `read write`.
 This takes a great deal of the pain out of mounting and unmounting: *Usb's*, *partitions* and *external drives*.

 While it is *cli* shell, it has all the features of a *GUI*, and makes mounting/unmounting devices straight forward.
 As a result, implementing a strict security policy with regard to partitions is not a major chore.